-The festival of Purim took place on Wednesday, February 28th at 7:00 PM.
-Congregants joined in the fun and the interactive Purim Spiel, listened to the Megilla reading, made some noise, and enjoyed some wine (kosher for Passover), cheese and Hamentashen.
+The festival of Purim will take place on Monday, March at 7:00 PM.
+Last year congregants joined in the fun and the interactive Purim Spiel, listened to the Megilla reading, made some noise, and enjoyed some wine (kosher for Passover), cheese and Hamentashen.

 The festival of Purim is celebrated every year on the 14th of the Hebrew month of Adar (late winter/early spring).
 It commemorates the salvation of the Jewish people in ancient Persia from Haman’s plot “to destroy, kill and annihilate all the Jews, young and old, infants and women, in a single day.”